soundsrc/git-lfs-fcgi/README.md

 This is an implementation of a FastCGI GIT LFS server using the v1 batch API.

 This server is designed to serve multiple respositories and is a FastCGI binary to plug into an existing webserver.
-Running as a standlone server is supported as well.

 # TODO